Upcoming Events

 Location: Morris Center for Lowcountry Heritage

-Hear directly from chiefs representing three regional tribes: the Wassamasaw Tribe of Varnertown Indians, Edisto Natchez-Kusso, and The Santee Indian Organization, as they explore the pressing issues facing Indigenous Communities of South Carolina.
+Chiefs representing three regional tribes: the Wassamasaw Tribe of Varnertown Indians, Edisto Natchez-Kusso, and The Santee Indian Organization, discussed the pressing issues facing Indigenous Communities of South Carolina.
 From environmental threats to societal and cultural challenges, discover how these communities navigate limited resources and advocate for their rights in the modern era.
-Gain valuable insights and deepen your understanding of Native American tribes of the state.

 Location: Halsey Institute

-Join us for a panel discussion at the Halsey, organized by the Women’s and Gender Studies (WGS) Program at the College of Charleston, around themes explored in Demond Melancon: As Any Means Are Necessary.
+This panel discussion at the Halsey was organized by the Women’s and Gender Studies (WGS) Program at the College of Charleston, around themes explored in Demond Melancon: As Any Means Are Necessary.